 How to make a Biskuitrolle- A Versatile Biskuitrolle Recipe

 The the Biskuitrolle (Swiss Roll, Roulade Cake) seems to stem from Austria instead of Germany, but since you find it in most German Recipe books, and I like it, I will include it here.
-The recipe first shows up in “Universallexikon der Kochkunst” von 1886 (Universal Encyclopedia of Cooking of 1886), so it’s not the OLDEST cake recipe, but it is one of the most versatile cake recipes that any baker could have in their back pocket.
-AND (thankfully) because we have electric mixers, bakers no longer have to “beat the eggs for 30 minutes in one direction” by hand (or even for 30 minutes).
+The recipe first shows up in “Universallexikon der Kochkunst” von 1886 (Universal Encyclopedia of Cooking of 1886), so it’s not the OLDEST cake recipe, but it is certainly one of the most versatile cake recipes that any home baker could have in their back pocket.
+AND (thankfully) because we have electric mixers, bakers no longer have to “beat the eggs for 30 minutes in one direction” by hand.

 Rolle or Roulade means “rolled”, so essentially, this is a rolled cake.
 Biskuitrolle can be dressed up with a “frosting”, or serve it dusted with sugar.
 You can fill it with jam, fruit, or whipped cream.
 It can be served to company, for Holiday Meals… or just to the kids for an afternoon treat.
-In Germany, I’ve enjoyed the Biskuitrolle mostly with süße Sahne (sweetened whipped cream) and some home-made Erdbeermarmelade (strawberry jam).
-This rolled up cake is pretty on a plate, and “light” enough that you can enjoy a second piece without feeling too much guilt.
+In Germany, I’ve enjoyed the Biskuitrolle mostly with süße Sahne (sweetened whipped cream) and some home-made Erdbeermarmelade (strawberry jam), and with fresh berries rolled up inside.
+This cake is pretty on a plate, and “light” enough that you can enjoy a second piece without feeling too much guilt (like any of us feel guilty about a second piece of cake..heehee).
 Here is a basic recipe for making a Biskuitrolle… once you have the cake, you can fill it as you like.

 How to make a Biskuitrolle